Enhancing Security in Multi-Robot Systems through Co-Observation Planning, Reachability Analysis, and Network Flow: Secured Multi-robot trajectory planning

 \subsection{Co-observation schedule constraint}

 The co-observation constraint ensures that two robots come into close proximity at scheduled times to observe each other's behavior.
-This constraint is represented as a relative distance requirement between the two robots at a specific time instant, ensuring they are within a defined radius to inspect each other or exchange data.

-\begin{constraint}[Co-observation constraint] where $a,b$ are the indices of the pair of agents required for a mutual inspection. \end{constraint} The locations $q_{aj}$ and $q_{bj}$ where the co-observation is performed are computed as part of the optimization.
+This constraint is represented as a relative distance requirement between the two robots at a specific time instant, ensuring they are within a defined radius to inspect each other or exchange data. \begin{constraint}[Co-observation constraint] where $a,b$ are the indices of the pair of agents required for a mutual inspection, $d_{max}$ is the maximum distance between a pair of robots that the security can be ensured through co-observation. \end{constraint} The locations $q_{aj}$ and $q_{bj}$ where the co-observation is performed are computed as part of the optimization.